larswik/IFC-Specification/IFC4x3/Quantities/l/Length_2U468iDh12lfpRdFjlDGpa/Documentation.md

+Volume of the element.

-The length of the arch element.
+Total volume of the arch element.